gml4gtk/gml4gtk/README.md

 The gml4gtk program supports the usage of gzip'ed input graph data files using zlib
 For other details see the README1 file
 clang scan-build: No bugs found.
-gcc-11.1 -fanalyzer option: issues in generated parser code
+gcc-11.2.1 -fanalyzer option: no issues

 ![screenshot](screenshot.png)